semprag/semprag.github.io/style.md

 * Similarly, make sure that the abstract in your paper and the abstract on the S&P website are the same (modulo that the abstract in the paper is LaTeX and the abstract on the website is HTML).
 * Include your contact address at the end of the paper.
 * Make sure that your bibliographic information complies with our requirements (more details below in the [BibTeX](#bibtex) section), especially:
-  - full names for *all* authors and editors
+  - full names for *all* authors and editors (except for authors/editors who prefer a specific form of their name, such as "e.e. cummings")
   - only use braces to case protect proper names, first words of subtitles, and the like, never a whole title
   - when using braces to protect case, wrap the entire word in braces, not just the initial letter:
     + <del><code>{E}nglish</code></del> `{English}`